rmsk2/Hello_Foenix256_Jr/testprogs.md

 can be `call`ed in Basic.
 As the F256 Jr. uses the PS2/2 port for the keyboard, this program will only run on the F256 K. I have tried to use a USB mouse together with several USB to PS/2 adapters but none of the adapters has worked.
 Using a real PS/2 mouse worked.

+The makefile generates the binary `mouse.bin` which can be executed from address $4000 after being loaded by `bload "mouse.bin", $4000` from BASIC or after uploading via USB using the command

+`python3 fnxmgr.zip --port /dev/ttyUSB0 --binary mouse.bin --address 4000`

 ## SNES game pad test

 The file `snes_pad.bin` demonstrates how to query an SNES game pad for the state of its buttons.
 In order to connect the gamepad